r-lib/conflicted/README.md

 ## Usage

-To use conflicted, all you need to do is attach it:
+To use conflicted, all you need to do is load it:

 ``` r
 library(conflicted)